deviate-dv8/gpt-teer/README.md

 This process uses ChatGPT no logins prompts which is similar to doing OPEN AI chat_completion API but free (but lacks the ability to fine tune)

 Disclaimer: This must be used with caution as abuse on the OpenAI server may result in rate limiting issues based on IPs

+# Usecases

+Chatbots: This project can be used for simple application like chatbots

+Synthetic Data Generation: This project is currently used in generating basic conversation data for thesis "Enhancing Language Model Efficiency through Sequence-Level Knowledge Distillation with Sparse Transformers"